xch-dev/chia-wallet-sdk/book/src/rust/spend-context.md

 # Spend Context

 The `SpendContext` is an important utility used by the driver code to simplify coin spends.
-You can think of it as an [Allocator](./allocator.md) with these additional benefits:
+You can think of it as a wrapper around [Allocator](./allocator.md) with these additional benefits:

 1. A simpler interface for common operations.
 2. Automatic caching for puzzle pointers, since the size can be large.
 3. Simple mechanism for currying a puzzle with its arguments.
 4. Keeps track of coin spends for you, so that they can be collected at the end in one place.

-In fact, you can call `ctx.allocator` directly if you need to as well.

 ## Setup